rtuhpc/hpc-platform/doc/examples.md

 # HPC examples

-A growing collection of ready-to-run examples on RUDENS.
+A growing collection of ready-to-run examples on the HPC cluster RUDENS.
 Each repository has its own README with the exact commands to clone, build and submit.

 Prerequisite: an active *RTU HPC (RUDENS)* allocation